CERN-HSSIP-Sweden/kafka-iot/conf/flume/README.md

 ```

 ## kafka_output.conf
-*kafka_output.conf* puts data from netcat (tcp-port on localhost) and pushes it to a kafka-topic.
-This is what we used in the android-demo.
+*kafka_output.conf* takes data from netcat (basically a tcp-port on localhost) and pushes it to a kafka-topic.
+This is what we used in the android demo.
 Usage:
 ```
 $ bin/flume-ng agent -n agent --conf conf --conf-file conf/kafka_output.conf
 ```